-Image 10-36: Reset menu
+Image 10-40 Example of the reset menu

 - Navigate to the checkbox next to the settings that need to be reset and press OK.
 Multiple selections are possible. - 3.
-Select RESET and press OK to reset all selected settings.
+Select RESET SELECTED and confirm with OK to reset all selected settings.